The Four Step Brothers

-The quartet was the first black act to perform at Radio City Music Hall, the first to appear at the Chez Paree Club in Chicago and the first to break television's color bar.
+The Four Step Brothers were an African-American dance group, known for their tap dancing and acrobatic flash dancing.
+The quartet was the first black act to perform at Radio City Music Hall, the first to appear at the Chez Paree nightclub in Chicago, and the first to break television's color bar.
+Formed in the mid-1920s, the group was active, with various members, as late as 1970.

 Style and moves

 The group became known for their complex dance routines.
 The "Brothers" incorporated snake hips, five-tap wings, slides, rhythm (jazz) tap, the camel walk, the strut, straight acrobatics, etc. They tried not to change their dance steps except to make them better or when incorporating new dancers.
 They were known for their "challenge dances" in which they tried to outdo one another in routines that used no music.
 Each dancer would solo while the other dancers stood back, clapping hands and stomping feet.